 - Animal Protein – Whole eggs, yogurt, cottage cheese, tuna, trout, mackerel, shrimp, clam, mussels, skinless chicken breast, and lean cuts of beef and pork.

-- Plant Protein – Mushroom, dried lentils, tofu, edamame, soybeans, quinoa, mixed nuts, nut butter, navy beans, hummus, and soba noodles.
+- Plant Protein – Beans, lentils, soy products like tofu, quinoa, nuts, and seeds.

 - Whole Grains – Quinoa, whole barley, wheat, oat bran, buckwheat, Ezekiel bread, wild rice, brown rice, red rice, and black rice.

-- Nuts And Seeds – Walnut, almond, chia, macadamia, pistachio, hazelnuts, pepita, flax seeds, and melon seeds.
+- Nuts And Seeds – Walnut, almond, chia, macadamia, pistachio, hazelnuts, pepita, flaxseed, and sesame seeds.

-- Natural Sweeteners – Maple syrup, agave nectar, organic honey, and palm sugar.
+- Natural Sweeteners – Maple syrup, agave nectar, organic honey, fruits, and palm sugar.

-- Beverages – Water, coconut water, freshly pressed juices, and green tea/oolong tea.
+- Beverages – Water, coconut water, black coffee in moderation, freshly pressed juices, and green tea/oolong tea.

 - Herbs And Spices – Cilantro, dill, sage, rosemary, bay leaf, clove, cinnamon, cardamom, turmeric, cumin, coriander, parsley, nutmeg, mustard, paprika, chili powder, and Himalayan pink salt.